 Millennials and Gen Z look at workplace culture as a top factor, and they want both professional and personal development.
-Employee recognition awards can help you create a positive culture and reward personal and professional achievements.
-And that means you’ll attract and retain top talent.
+An employee recognition program and awards for your employees can help you create a positive culture that rewards personal and professional achievements.
+A positive work environment like that will help your company attract and retain top talent.

-Employee recognition programs are a low-cost way to make a huge impact on your bottom line.
+An employee recognition program is a low-cost way to make a huge impact on your bottom line.
 Just look at the numbers:

 - Increase employee retention: A study from the Society for Human Resource Management (SHRM) found that 68% of HR professionals agree their employee recognition program helps with retention.